pieterjanvc/HOLLOW-TREE/docs/developer.md

 The following setting are relevant to check before running the apps for the first time:

-- In the [shared_config.toml](../shared/shared_config.toml) file, set
+- In the [shared_config.toml](../shared/shared_config.toml) file, set `addDemo = False`
-  `addDemo = "False"` if you want to start without the demo data
+  if you want to start without the demo data
 - In the [accorns_config.toml](../ACCORNS/accorns_config.toml) file, set
   `saveFileCopy = "True"` if you would like to keep a copy of each uploaded file.
 You can also change the location where these files are saved

 ## Repo organization

-The file organisation is largely dictated by the Shiny for Python framework and Express syntax.
-For more details visit https://shiny.posit.co/py/docs/express-in-depth.html
+The file organisation is largely dictated by the Shiny for Python framework and syntax.
+For more details visit https://shiny.posit.co/py/docs

 The root folder contains the following important files and folders: